 Virtual Network Computing (VNC)

-VNC is a cross-platform screen sharing system that allows you to view and control a remote computer.
-To access 192.168.101.23:5244 using VNC, you’ll need to install a VNC server on the target machine and a VNC viewer on your local device.
-VNC offers flexibility in terms of operating system compatibility and can be a good choice for accessing graphical interfaces remotely.
+VNC is a screen sharing program that works on multiple platforms and lets you see and handle a computer that is far away.
+You’ll need to install a VNC server on the target machine and a VNC viewer on your local computer in order to use VNC to connect to 192.168.101.23:5244.
+VNC works with a lot of different operating systems, so it can be a good choice for getting to desktop interfaces from afar.

 Secure Shell (SSH)